RomainFranceschini/quartz/README.md

 # Quartz - A DEVS-based Modeling & Simulation Environment (WIP)

-Quartz is a Crystal library for defining models and constructing discrete event simulations based on the DEVS (Discrete EVent System Specification) and some of its extensions (Parallel DEVS, DSDEVS).
+Quartz is a Crystal library for defining models and constructing discrete event simulations based on the PDEVS (Parallel Discrete EVent System Specification) and some of its extensions (DSDE, multiPDEVS).
 Its a Crystal port of [DEVS-Ruby](https://github.com/devs-ruby)

 This project is developed by a research group at University of Corsica, which